Content marketing: the keys to good editorial content

 • freelance writers;

-• communication agencies.
+• communications agencies.

 • your target audience;